mmistakes/jekyll-theme-basically-basic/example/_posts/2012-03-14-layout-hero-image.md

 image: /assets/images/eder-oliveira-180877.jpg
 ```

-Intro images can also be assigned like this:
+Hero images can also be assigned like this:

 ```yaml
 image: